PromptQuorumPromptQuorum

 Before Prompt Engineering Had a Name (Pre-2020)

 Before the term "prompt engineering" existed, researchers were already manipulating model inputs to elicit better outputs β€” they just did not call it that.
-Early transformer models like GPT-2 (2019, OpenAI) and BERT (2018, Google) and the foundational Vaswani et al. Attention Is All You Need (arXiv:1706.03762, 2017) were used through carefully chosen input text, but the practice was treated as part of data preprocessing, not a skill in its own right.
+Early transformer models like GPT-2 (2019, OpenAI) and BERT (2018, Google) were used through carefully chosen input text, but the practice was treated as part of data preprocessing, not a skill in its own right.

 GPT-2, released in February 2019, was a 1.5-billion-parameter model that could complete text in surprisingly coherent ways.
 Researchers and early practitioners noticed that the phrasing of an input dramatically changed the quality of the completion β€” but there was no framework, no terminology, and no community built around this observation yet.
 Prompts were inputs, not engineering artifacts.